thim81/openapi-format/readme.md

 ## CLI filter usage

-- Format a OpenAPI document by filtering fields, default sorting and saves it as a new file
+- Format an OpenAPI document by filtering fields, default sorting and saves it as a new file

 When you want to strip certain methods ,tags, operationIds, operations, flags you can pass a `filterFile` which contains the specific values for the methods ,tags, operationIds, operations, flags.

-This can be useful to combine with the sorting, to end-up with an order and filtered OpenAPI document.
+This can be useful to combine with the sorting, to end up with an order and filtered OpenAPI document.

 example: